kchar808/JavaScript30/readme.md

 **Tally String Times with Reduce**<br>
 *Learned* -
 Learned more about using reduce() method. reduce can be used as a simpler/cleaner way of using the forEach() method.

+### Day 19: June 2, 2020
+**Unreal Webcam Fun**<br>
+*Learned* -
+There's a npm dependency called browser-sync that allows you to open up your website and start a server.
+Use navigator.mediaDevices.getUserMedia to get users video.
+Learned how to take a snapshot from the camera and paint it on to a canvas.
+It's cool to see how screenshots kind of work behind the scenes, also how to add a download link for the image.
+Learned how to make my own filters for photos..
+I plan on messing around with the colors and globalAlpha a bit. 👻